ROrellanaP/Stochastic_Embedding_MIMO/README.md

-Matlab code for a particular example of a MIMO system estimation using an EM algorithm with Stochastic Embedding approach and Gaussia mixtures
+Matlab code for a particular example of a MIMO system estimation using an EM algorithm with Stochastic Embedding approach and Gaussian mixtures